James Tenney

-James Tenney (August 10, 1934 – August 24, 2006) was an American composer and music theorist.
-He made significant early musical contributions to plunderphonics, sound synthesis, algorithmic composition, process music, spectral music, microtonal music, and tuning systems including extended just intonation.
+James Tenney (August 10, 1934 – August 24, 2006) was an American composer, music theorist, and pianist.
+He made significant early musical contributions to plunderphonics, sound synthesis, algorithmic composition, process music, spectral music, and microtonal tuning systems including extended just intonation.
 His theoretical writings variously concern musical form, texture, timbre, consonance and dissonance, and harmonic perception.

 Biography

-James Tenney was born in Silver City, New Mexico, and grew up in Arizona and Colorado.
+James Tenney was born on August 10, 1934, in Silver City, New Mexico, and grew up in Arizona and Colorado.
 He attended the University of Denver, the Juilliard School of Music, Bennington College (B.A., 1958) and the University of Illinois (M.A., 1961).
 He studied piano with Eduard Steuermann and composition with Chou Wen-chung, Lionel Nowak, Paul Boepple, Henry Brant, Carl Ruggles, Kenneth Gaburo, John Cage, Harry Partch, and Edgard Varèse.
 He also studied acoustics, information theory and tape music composition under Lejaren Hiller.
-In 1961, Tenney completed an influential master's thesis entitled Meta (+) Hodos that made one of the earliest applications, if not the earliest application, of gestalt theory and cognitive science to music.
+In 1961, Tenney completed an influential master's thesis entitled Meta (+) Hodos that made one of the earliest applications of gestalt theory and cognitive science to music.
 His later writings include "Temporal gestalt perception in music" in the Journal of Music Theory, the chapter "John Cage and the Theory of Harmony" in Writings about John Cage, and the book A History of Consonance and Dissonance, among others.

-Tenney's earliest works show the influence of Webern, Ruggles and Varèse, while a gradual assimilation of the ideas of John Cage influenced the development of his music in the 1960s.
-In 1961 he composed the early plunderphonic composition Collage No.1 (Blue Suede) (for tape) by sampling and manipulating a recording of Elvis Presley.
-His music from 1961 to 1964 was largely computer music completed at Bell Labs in New Jersey with Max Mathews.
-As such it constitutes one of the earliest significant bodies of algorithmically composed and computer synthesized music.
-Examples include Analog #1 (Noise Study) (1961) for tape using computer synthesized noise, and Phases (1963).
+Tenney's earliest works show the influence of Ruggles, Varèse, and Anton Webern, while a gradual assimilation of the ideas of John Cage influenced the development of his music in the 1960s.
+In 1961, he composed the early plunderphonic composition Collage No.1 (Blue Suede) by sampling and manipulating a recording of Elvis Presley.
+His music from 1961 to 1964 was largely computer music completed at Bell Labs in New Jersey with Max Mathews; as such, it constitutes one of the earliest significant bodies of algorithmically composed and computer-synthesized music.
+Examples include Analog #1 (Noise Study) (1961) and Phases (1963).

 Tenney lived in or near New York City throughout the 1960s, where he was actively involved with Fluxus, the Judson Dance Theater, and the ensemble Tone Roads, which he co-founded with Malcolm Goldstein and Philip Corner.
 He was exceptionally dedicated to the music of American composer Charles Ives, many of whose compositions he conducted; his interpretation of Ives' Concord Sonata for piano was much praised.